NSSAC/escape-abm/README.md

 and the structure of the contact networks on top of which the disease propagate.
-Additionally, ESL also includes general purpose programming constructs
+Additionally, ESL also includes general purpose programming constructs &mdash; conditionals, loops, functions, variables, etc. &mdash;
---- conditionals, loops, functions, variables, etc. --- and parallel constructs
+and parallel constructs
---- select, sample, apply, and reduce --- for describing interventions.
+&mdash; select, sample, apply, and reduce &mdash;
+for describing interventions.

 ESCAPE provides a compiler that converts